<?xml version="1.0" encoding="UTF-8"?>

 <p><strong>STEP 6.</strong><br />

-Now plug in your target drive: external USB hard drive or USB flash drive.<br />
+Now plug in your target drive into the computer.<br />

 Another window will pop up.
 In this window you&#8217;ll see files located on the external drive.
 In my case I have no files on the external drive, that&#8217;s why the window is empty.<br />